LouisTheXIV/DLL-Injection-Cpp/README.md

 # DLL-Injection-Cpp
-Inject a DLL into any program using this C++ program
+Inject a DLL into any process using this C++ program

 # Installation
 Go into a folder and open up Command Prompt.